nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 #### `switch`

 * Every statement in a case block must belong to a case or to the default label.
-* No two case labels with same value
+* No two case labels with same value (even if one is defined with a final var and other with constant expr)
-* Can you use var inside case labels ?? empty switch block is valid ?
+* Can you use vars inside case labels ?? - Yes, if compile-time constants (ie final vars).
+Empty switch block is valid ? - Yes

 #### Operator precedence